fabio-s-franco/gists/machine-learning/flux/README.md

 This repo is focused on schnell and dev models which you can execute locally on your machine (downloading the dev model, requires registering an account with HF).
 I used the [CLI method](https://huggingface.co/docs/hub/en/datasets-polars-auth#cli) as it was very practical to do right from within the Flux repo.

-The Flux open source  are open source and developed by [Black Forest Labs](https://blackforestlabs.ai/) on consumer-grade hardware with an NVIDIA GPU.
+Flux open source models are developed by [Black Forest Labs](https://blackforestlabs.ai/) and allow for consumer-grade hardware (albeit high-end) to generate impressive text-to-image with an NVIDIA GPU using CUDA Toolkit.
+I would need to do a bit more research to determine if it is also feasible to do the same with Non NVIDIA GPUs or exclusively with CPUs.

-I could not get it work with the instructions in flux repo, nor the the demo application from the [repository](https://github.com/black-forest-labs/flux) worked for me.
+Nevertheles, because I could not get it work with the instructions in flux repo, nor the could successfully run the demo application from the [repository](https://github.com/black-forest-labs/flux), I just simply did not give up until I suceeded.
+This repository was not planned, but I decided it was worth the extra effort to make this more tangible, specially because it is really cool and deserves to be more accessible to people like me, that knows nothing about Python and ML algorithms.

-I ran into many out of memory errors, so after figuring a way to generate an image within a sane amount of time, I decided to publish my findings and round up a helper script to help others with an unorthodox setup like mine and don't mind tinkering around.
+I ran into many problems until I got it right, specially out of memory errors (VRAM), so after figuring a way to generate an image within a sane amount of time, I decided to publish my findings and round up a helper script to help others with an unorthodox setup like mine that don't mind tinkering around.

-Please visit <https://github.com/black-forest-labs/flux> repository where this work is derived from.
+Please visit <https://github.com/black-forest-labs/flux> repository where this work is derived from and made this possible.

 ## Disclaimer

 This script is provided as is and should be used at your own risk.
 It is the result of a highly experimental project motivated by curiosity and was done in less than a day.
 I have little to no experience with Python or machine learning techniques.
 Take the advice provided here with a pinch of salt.

 The information provided here may not be accurate or up-to-date.
+I will be happy to update it, to be more concise and technically and terminologically correct.
+Feel free to submit a PR.

 > **_By utilizing the scripts here provided and all accompanying information in this repository, you accept full liability for any potential damages or losses incurred._**

 ## Assumptions

 Although this is supposed to be executable in "consumer-grade" hardware, the hardware used here is far from low-end.
 You will still need a relatively powerful hardware (and GPU) to succeed in the manner explained here.
 However, it may be a starting point for further optimising it to be even easier on compute resources.
+I recognize that may failures trying to run this model may simply be due to lack of experience in the field and that a better way may exist to run these models more efficiently or with lower hardware requirements.
+I could not do so, at this first iteration with it.

 You may need to make adjustments to your specific case if your goal is to run this generator at home.
-However, a few assumptions are made to make sure there is as little frustration as possible.

-This small experiment has very little breathing room, so if you don't meet the requirements below, odds are you will have some work to do to make it work:
+To have a high chance of success, assume the following requirements below as a baseline, as there was very little breathing room (that is RAM and VRAM) left, to run these models:

 - PyTorch >= 2.0 (dismisses xformers)
 - CUDA >= 11.0 (Ampere and later GPUs)